Author: kenny

 Nymphing

 Euro nymphing and indicator nymphing with egg patterns, stonefly nymphs, and San Juan Worms in clearer water.
 Effective when water is low and clear and fish are holding tight to bottom.
+This is the preferred technique when fly rods are the weapon of choice and the water allows for it.

 ➜ Steelhead Egg Pattern Assortment — Buy on Amazon